 - Conducts investigations pursuant to Section 150 of the SA 2012 as amended, into market abuse, market manipulation, insider trading and other securities market contraventions.

-Policy Research and Planning Division (PR&P)
+Policy, Research and Planning Department (PR&P)

 Information Management Division (IM)

 The Information Management Division assesses, develops, manages and supports the technological and data requirements of the Commission’s internal and external users by establishing performance measures, business processes, business continuity planning and support, digital and online communications, telecommunications, enterprise resource planning and project management.